 Meet our founder

-Leigh holds a Master’s degree in Safeguarding in the International Context (with distinction) and has co-authored research on safeguarding co-production in international faith-based contexts, and abuse in religious communities.
-She has contributed her insight and leadership to a number of strategic groups, including the Cross-Party Group for Adult Survivors of Childhood Sexual Abuse at the Scottish Parliament, the All-Party Parliamentary Group for Safeguarding in Faith Communities at Westminster, the Department for Education’s Out-of-School Steering Group, the Board of a Scottish youth charity and a Church Leadership Team.
-Her work has helped shape public policy at Westminster, Holyrood, and Stormont.
+Leigh holds a Master’s degree in Safeguarding in the International Context (with distinction) and has co-authored research on safeguarding co-production in international faith-based contexts and abuse in religious communities.
+She has contributed her expertise to a range of strategic and advisory groups, including cross-party and parliamentary forums, government steering groups, charity boards, and church leadership teams.
+Through this work, Leigh has helped shape safeguarding policy and practice at Westminster, Holyrood, and Stormont.

-Leigh brings considerable expertise to a wide range of safeguarding consultancy services, supporting organisations to strengthen their safeguarding culture and practice.
-Her consultancy work includes safeguarding audits and reviews, organisational safeguarding restructuring, past case and learning reviews, and risk assessments for managing complex or ongoing concerns.
-Leigh also provides specialist support in crisis management, advice consultations, and the development of safeguarding policy and procedures.
-With a strong focus on practical, effective solutions, Leigh works alongside organisations to build confidence, clarity, and capacity in their safeguarding responsibilities.
+Through Kaizen Safeguarding, Leigh provides specialist consultancy to organisations seeking to strengthen their safeguarding culture and capability.
+Her work includes safeguarding audits and reviews, organisational restructuring, past-case and learning reviews, and risk assessments relating to complex or ongoing concerns.
+She also offers crisis response support, professional advice consultations, and the development and review of safeguarding policies and procedures.
+Leigh’s approach is practical, trauma-informed, and collaborative; supporting organisations to build confidence, clarity, and sustainable safeguarding practice.

-Leigh regularly contributes to safeguarding events and conferences across the UK and Ireland.
-She has spoken at conferences and seminars spanning the faith, education and charity sectors.
-Furthermore, she has delivered bespoke safeguarding training to national and international organisations.
-Leigh also provides Safeguarding Associate services for UK based organisations.
+Leigh regularly contributes to safeguarding events and conferences across the UK and Ireland, speaking within faith, education, and charity contexts.
+She has delivered bespoke safeguarding training to both national and international organisations and provides Safeguarding Associate services to UK-based bodies.

-In addition to her safeguarding work, Leigh brings rich experience in the fields of faith, education and the charity sector.
-She is a qualified SEN, pastoral and geography teacher (having held management posts within school guidance systems); a youth counsellor; an NGO/charity debriefer, and remains actively involved in grassroots community volunteering with children and young people, including those with additional needs.
-Leigh also serves as a safeguarding lead within a multi-site faith organisation.
+Alongside her safeguarding leadership, Leigh brings extensive experience across faith, education, and the charity sector.
+She is a qualified SEN, pastoral, and geography teacher, having held management roles within school guidance systems, and has worked as a youth counsellor and NGO/charity debriefer.
+She remains actively involved in grassroots community volunteering with children and young people, including those with additional needs.
+Leigh also serves as a safeguarding lead within a multi-site faith organisation and is a trustee with the Charity for Action on Spiritual Abuse.

 Her vision is clear: a culture of safeguarding excellence in every organisation—where every person is safe, and every person is brave.